 If you're reading this, you've heard of a backlink before, but that may be as far as it goes.
 Or perhaps you've heard of them, know a bit about them and how they basically work, but don't really know the various pros and cons of different techniques.

 Maybe you've heard that backlinks don't work anymore, or maybe you're afraid of getting your site penalized by Google if you try to build too many links.
+Check out our off-page SEO guide to learn more about the different elements that compose a backlink.

 Or maybe, you're looking to up your knowledge of the subject.